jtommi/csv_converter/README.md

 # Usage
 Currently the tool can only be used through the command line.
-You have two specify thei nput file as argument 1 and the output filename as argument 2.
+You have two specify the input file as argument 1 and the output filename as argument 2.
 e.g. `csv_converter input.csv outpurt.csv`

 # Development